Guides

 Typical cost: $15-50

-Over-the-counter sleep aids — including melatonin supplements and diphenhydramine-based products like ZzzQuil — are FSA-eligible.
+Yes.
+Over-the-counter sleep aids — including melatonin supplements and diphenhydramine-based products like ZzzQuil — are FSA-eligible since the CARES Act of 2020.
 If you've been buying these with after-tax dollars, switch to your FSA card.

 Typical cost: $8-20